Training Camp

 Sole Proprietorship

 A sole proprietorship is owned by a single person or a married couple.
-This type of business is inexpensive to form and there are no special reporting requirements.
-There are fewer legal controls than other structures, but the owner may be liable for all debts incurred by the business as well as all federal taxes and judgments from lawsuits.
-In essence, the business and its owners are one in the same.
+This type of business is inexpensive to form, and there are no special reporting requirements.
+There are fewer legal controls than other structures, but the owner may be liable for all debts incurred by the business, as well as all federal taxes and judgments from lawsuits.
+In essence, the business and its owners are one and the same.

 General Partnership

 A general partnership is formed by two or more persons who agree to contribute money, labor and/or skill to the business.
-Partners share managerial duties as well as the profits or losses and each one is personally liable for their share of any business debts.
-Formal terms of the partnership are usually contained in a written agreement and the business has to file a partnership return with the federal government, dividing the profit or loss of the company as a percentage according to how much each partner owns in tax filings.
+Partners share managerial duties as well as the profits or losses, and each one is personally liable for their share of any business debts.
+Formal terms of the partnership are usually contained in a written agreement.
+The business has to file a partnership return with the federal government, dividing the profit or loss of the company as a percentage according to how much each partner owns in tax filings.

 Limited Liability Company